 You will receive details of how to take part in the Dragonfly Recording Network and an annual magazine, “Darter”, with the latest recording news.

 By joining, you will be supporting a wetland conservation society that is a valued advisor to government agencies, the RSPB, The National Trust and private landowners.

 You will receive details of your local group where you can meet other members.

 The BDS is an enthusiastic and friendly charity.
 We welcome anyone with an interest in dragonflies and damselflies.
-A membership of the British Dragonfly Society provides a superb gift whatever the occasion and is a fantastic way to support the conservation of dragonflies and damselflies.
+Membership of the British Dragonfly Society can provide a superb gift for a special occasion and is a fantastic way to support the conservation of dragonflies and damselflies.